All Episodes

 Comparing Leno's last show to his first is not, even though they did promote the hell out of it.

-Um there's a column by the head writer for Johnny Carson.
+There's a column by the head writer for Johnny Carson.

-His name is Raymond Siller, and it ran a couple of days ago in USA Today.
+And it ran a couple of days ago in USA Today.

-And I think it was, yeah, I think it was and he explains in this piece why late-night comics just don't hit Obama, why they don't make jokes about Democrats.
+And he explains in this piece why late night comics just don't hit Obama, why they don't make jokes about Democrats.

-He he is Mr. NBC late night.
+He is Mr. NBC late night.

-He said, Because the Democrats take it personally.
+He said, because the Democrats take it personally.

 You wouldn't believe the grief we get.

-We just don't, I'm not they they take all these jokes personally, Republicans, they just laugh at it.
+Republicans, they just laugh at it.

 The Democrats take it personally.

-And then he said, besides, there isn't anything funny about health care.
+And then he said, besides, there isn't anything funny about healthcare.

-There's maybe two jokes in healthcare, and then what he could do.
+There's maybe two jokes in healthcare.

-Now he is one day, he's a registered independent, but make no mistake.
+He's a registered independent, but make no mistake.

 Now, Raymond Siller was one of the head writers for a time for Johnny Carson.

-And the headline of his piece is Late Night Comics Protect Obama.
+And the headline of his piece is, late night comics protect Obama.

-This week, the tonight show with new host Jimmy Fallon returned to its storied birthplace at 30 Rock in New York City.
+This week, the Tonight Show with new host Jimmy Fallon returned to its storied birthplace at 30 Rock in New York City.

 Once again, NBC ditched Jay Leno for a trophy comic.